-Rebecca A. Fannin is a leading expert on global innovation, a top-selling author and media entrepreneur.
+Rebecca A. Fannin is a leading expert on global innovation, and the author of four forward-looking books.
 She began her journalistic career in New York City and later Silicon Valley, where she followed the venture capital trail to become one of the first American journalists to write about China’s entrepreneurial boom, reporting from Beijing, Shanghai and Hong Kong.

 Rebecca's latest book is Silicon Heartland: Transforming The Midwest from Rust Belt to Tech Belt (Imagine/ Penguin Random House).
 Her first book, Silicon Dragon: How China is Winning the Tech Race (McGraw-Hill 2008), profiled Jack Ma of Alibaba and Robin Li of Baidu, and she has followed these Chinese tech titans ever since.
 Her second book, Startup Asia (Wiley 2011), explored how India is the next up and comer, which again predicted a leading-edge trend.
 Additionally, she wrote the Asia chapter for a textbook, Innovation in Emerging Markets (Palgrave Macmillan 2016).
-Her latest book, Tech Titans of China: How China’s Tech Sector is Challenging the World by Working Harder, Innovating Faster & Going Global, was published by Hachette’s Nicholas Brealey in September 2019.
+Her next book, Tech Titans of China: How China’s Tech Sector is Challenging the World by Working Harder, Innovating Faster & Going Global, was published by Hachette’s Nicholas Brealey in September 2019.
 Her books have been favorably reviewed by The Wall Street Journal and the Financial Times, and translated for multiple markets internationally.

 Rebecca resides in Manhattan and San Francisco, and logs major frequent flier miles in her grassroots search to cover the next, new thing.